Find Rehab Phone icon 800-643-9618

 Side effects of chronic alcohol abuse

-There are many physical and mental health side effects associated with chronic alcohol abuse, including:
+There are other physical and mental health side effects associated with chronic alcohol abuse, including:

-• Increased risks of heart disease, depression, stomach bleeding, stroke, and difficulty managing chronic conditions, like diabetes, high blood pressure, sleep disorders, pain
+• Heart disease, depression, stomach bleeding, stroke and difficulty managing chronic conditions, like diabetes, high blood pressure, sleep disorders and pain

 Key statistics about alcohol use disorder

-• 29.5 million Americans aged 12 and older had alcohol use disorder, split between the following genders:
+• 14.5 million Americans aged 12 and older reported heavy alcohol use in the past month.

 If you or someone you love is experiencing a substance use disorder, help is available.
 Call 800-948-8417 Question iconSponsored today to learn about your treatment options.